-If pain continues, nerve conduction studies, which measure nerve impulses to the muscles, may be recommended.
+Nerve conduction studies, which measure nerve impulses to the muscles, may also be recommended.

-Non-surgical treatment involves a combination of initial rest, pain-relieving medication and physiotherapy.
+Initial treatment for a herniated disc usually involves a combination of rest, pain-relieving medication, and/or physiotherapy.

-With the initial onset of pain, bed rest is not usually recommended for more than two days.
-Longer periods of rest are not effective in speeding recovery and can in fact prolong the recovery time.
+- Rest versus activity: With the initial onset of pain, bed rest is not usually recommended for more than two days.
+Longer periods of rest are not effective in speeding recovery and can prolong the recovery time.
 It is best to continue gentle activity as much as possible while avoiding painful positions or movements.

-Medications commonly prescribed to relieve the pain associated with a herniated disc include paracetamol and non-steroidal anti-inflammatory medications (NSAIDs).
-Muscle relaxant medications may also be prescribed.
-In some cases corticosteroid medications may be recommended.
-These can be given in tablet form or as an injection directly into the affected area.
-In cases of severe pain where initial treatment has been unsuccessful, pain-relieving medication may be given as an epidural injection – where it is injected into the space around the spinal cord.
+- Medications: Medications commonly prescribed to relieve the pain associated with a herniated disc include paracetamol and ibuprofen.
+Muscle relaxant medications may also be prescribed for muscle spasms.
+In some cases, corticosteroid tablets or injections may be recommended.
+For severe pain where initial treatment has been unsuccessful, a mixture of steroids and anaesthetic may be injected directly into the spine area.

-This surgery involves removing all or part of the damaged disc in order to relieve pressure on the spinal nerves.
+- Discectomy: Involves removing all or part of the damaged disc to relieve pressure on the spinal nerves.
 A discectomy can be performed as “open” surgery (open discectomy) or “minimally invasive surgery” (microdiscetomy).

-This surgery involves removing parts of the vertebrae, called the lamina, in order to make more room for the spinal nerves, relieving pressure on them and reducing pain.
+- Laminectomy: Involves removing parts of the vertebrae, called the lamina, to make more room for the spinal nerves, relieving pressure on them and reducing pain.

 The following lifestyle changes can help to prevent a herniated disc:

-- Exercising regularly, especially exercises that strengthen the trunk muscles to help support the spine
+- Exercising regularly, especially exercises that strengthen the back, pelvic and abdominal muscles to help support the spine

 - Maintaining good posture, which helps reduce pressure on the spine and discs